-The extremely talented Steve Walasavage takes us into the wilderness for his costal camping trip around the breathtaking Olympic National Park, Washington, USA.
+The extremely talented Steve Walasavage takes into his Wilderness Coast Camping in Olympic National Park, Washington, USA.

 To get to many of the beaches on the coast, you’ll need to hike anywhere from one to several hours over terrain of varying difficulty.
 The beaches can get crowded during the warmer months, so keep that in mind when planning your travels.
 Bear canisters are required for all food items, and of course it’s always important to abide by ‘Leave No Trace’ principles.
 Overnight camping requires permits (see nps.gov for details).